 Recently though, I have seen a number of online videos showing something that truly scares me – crane climbing.
 And by “scares me” I mean “cannot watch the screen without looking away A LOT scares me”, or “makes my insides go ice cold and makes me feel physically sick watching scares me”.

 The first video I saw was posted on YouTube by a young Brit called James Kingston.
 In it, he scales a Southampton crane, walks to the end and then hangs freely below the structure.
 The image to the right shows the point where he lets go with his left hand and just hangs by one hand.
-You can view the whole video here, or see the video inline below.
+You can [view the whole video here].
 I’ve recently seen a documentary about James which included a number of other incredible climbs that he has done.
 Despite my debilitating fear even as I sat 1 foot off the ground, I have to admit that the feats were very impressive.
 Also, possibly a little crazy…

 It doesn’t end there.
 They continue further up the construction, and eventually end up climbing the crane still perched on the top of the building.
 When they reach the top, the view is breath taking.
 It is a shame the day was so grey and foggy!